 The national response to the COVID-19 pandemic demonstrated the value of a One Health approach to disease tracking.
 For example, the Bronx Zoo in New York City diagnosed COVID-19 in several of its tigers.
-Previously, the Zoo also discovered West Nile Virus in wild birds and several of its captive birds before the disease was found in New York's human population.
+Be Previously, the Zoo also discovered West Nile Virus in wild birds and several of its captive birds before the disease was found in New York's human population.
+Be Appendix Previously, the Zoo also discovered West Nile Virus in wild birds and several of its captive birds before the disease was found in New York's human population.

-Implementor: Status: Congress, DHS Partial Action
+Congress, DHS - Partial Action